 Many of these dementia therapies have been helping seniors of all types improve their dementia symptoms and improve their quality of life.
 While some of these therapies are administered in medical facilities, others can be done right in a senior's assisted living facility.
 Depending on the type of dementia and even the cause of dementia, different therapies may work best.

 Many times, putting seniors in the right environment can go a long way in helping to lessen the severity of their dementia.
-Caregivers and senior living communities alike can make an effort to create a safe and supportive environment for those living with dementia.
+Caregivers and senior living communities can create a safe and supportive environment for those living with dementia.